Guides4Homeowners

 • 8-in-1 tool – A popular tool and works great for this type of work.
 The sharp edges give you the opportunity to tear away paint within a flash.
 Great for removing old paint and digging into cracks.

-Adding a second coat of paint will get rid of streaks left by rollers.
+Adding a second coat of paint to get rid of streaks left by rollers.
 You can make the job more seamless by taking a brush and going over the streaky areas to smooth out.

 Another alternative, the areas showing raised roller marks is to start again by sanding down after the paint is completely dry.
 Then once dry, wipe down the areas where you sanded and add another layer of fresh paint.

-Most small cracks in drywall or plaster walls are considered not so serious and it all comes down to seasonal expansion and contraction of the wood framing in the house over time.
+• Most small cracks in drywall or plaster walls are considered not so serious and it all comes down to seasonal expansion and contraction of the wood framing in the house over time.

-Larger cracks in your walls, this indicates a structural or foundation problem.
+• Larger cracks in your walls, this indicates a structural or foundation problem.

 The last thing we’ll talk about is how you can tell the sizing apart with cracks in the wall.